adamluckydo/ontology/Buddhism.md

 Awakening, stream entry, nonduality, pure being.
 Many ways to put it, but it comes down to one key point:

-You pay attention to experience and recognize that there is no "self", and there never was one.
+You pay close enough attention to experience in a specific way, and suddenly you realize that there is no "self", and there never was one.

 ___